wavemaker/docs/learn/app-development/variables/web-service.md

 ---
 ---

-For every service imported into the app, APIs exposed by the service can be accessed.
+For every service imported into the app, the APIs exposed by the service can be accessed to perform many operations with it.
 A Variable needs to be created to invoke the service and store the results of that invocation.
 The Variable operations are restricted by the offerings of the underlying service.

 A comprehensive list of these APIs can be found from the [API Designer](/learn/assets/API_Access.png) after the import of the service.